1775 – Sir James Jay invents invisible ink.

 1933 – 1st state liquor stores authorized (Pennsylvania)

-1942 – US Office of Price Administration rations coffee for everyone, 10 pounds a year.
+1942 – US Office of Price Administration rations coffee for everyone, 10 pound a year.

 1944 – John Hopkins hospital performs 1st open heart surgery.